marleentheyoung/ComputationalMusicology/README.md

 - Trap music
 - Concious Hip Hop

-I would like to analyze how hip hop has changed over time.
+In this project I will analyze how hip hop has changed over time.
 Up till now, I have noticed that both energy and danceability was significantly higher in old school rap compared to modern rap and trap music.
 The list of old school tracks has a mean of 106 BPM tempo, whereas newer subgenres result in an average of 117 BPM.
 Furthermore, danceability is 12% higher for old school (90's) hip hop compared to the newer trap and glitch hop.

 New school hip hop contains three times as much instrumentalism as old school hip hop.
 I had already expected this since the 'wordsmith'/MC was the pionier of hip hop and the rhymes were definitely most important in early hip hop.